emmysteven/mysite/content/blog/vibe-coding-developers.md

 	•	Reason about state and logic.
 	•	Know where to look when things go wrong.

 AI doesn’t give you this understanding.
-It gives you results—sometimes correct, sometimes not—but no insight into how or why.
+It gives you results, sometimes correct, sometimes not, but no insight into how or why.

 And when things break (because they will), you’re staring at a file full of AI-generated code with no idea what’s going on.
 <br/>